-The Easter Quiz | DW | 29.03.2018
+The Easter Quiz | DW | 29.03.2021

+We use cookies to improve our service for you.
+You can find more information in our data protection declaration.

 Easter is Christianity's most important holiday and in Germany it is marked with church services.
-But beyond church there are traditions that make Easter an attractive time to visit Germany.
+But beyond church there are a lot more of Easter traditions.
 Test your knowledge!

-The Spreewald or Spree Forest is a UNESCO biosphere reserve whose name is drawn from the river Spree that runs through it in a labyrinth of more than 200 small canals.
-Besides being noted for its biodiversity, it's also home to a Slavic minority called the Sorbs.
-Some of their age old customs, such as delicately decorated Easter eggs, are still in brilliant evidence.
-Tamsin Walker went to explore.

-Eggs are everywhere ahead of Easter.
-In Germany, they even grow on trees and are eaten with special miniature utensils.
-Now that's true love.
+Bamberg's old town center, Aachen Cathedral and the Bauhaus in Dessau – all are UNESCO World Heritage sites.
+With our new "DW World Heritage 360" app you can explore them in a completely new way.

 You on our travel show: we will accompany you with a camera team.